Finally, science has proven what we already knew: late stage pregnancy sucks and we need more personal space, so please, do not touch our bumps!

 The study found that our sense of wanting personal space expands like our bellies, and it’s during the third trimester of pregnancy that we need it most.

 No changes were observed for the women in the earlier stages of pregnancy or those who had had their babies.

-“Pregnancy involves massive and rapid changes to the body both externally, as the body suddenly changes shape, and internally, while the fetus is growing,” said the study’s lead author Dr Flavia Cardini.
+“Pregnancy involves massive and rapid changes to the body both externally, as the body suddenly changes shape, and internally, while the fetus is growing,” is how the study’s lead author, Dr Flavia Cardini, explained it.